7000 Oaks

 and, Darling, du bist alles,

-while in the penitentiary
+while in a penitentiary

 on the hill, a poet of the RAF

-walks in circles in his cell, vogelfrei,
+walks in circles in his cell,

-that are bent to hell.
-On the wall
+bent to hell.
+On his wall,

-are pictures of caves and cunts
+pictures of caves and crows

-and Scamander River fowl without wings,
+and lizards without wings,

-a circle of girls, sketching trees,
+A circle of girls, sketching trees.

-trying to sing the sky back in.
+try to sing some sky back in.

 The leaf mulch dump beyond,